backpropper/DNN-Activation-Brain/README.md

 ## TODO:
 - Add support for other DNN models such as Theano.
-- Integrating other types of features such as FMLLR.
+- Integrating other types of features such as fMLLR.

 ## Author:
 Abhinav Gupta